saucelabs/sauce-docs/docs/api-testing/schedule-a-test.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-In API Fortress, it is simple to schedule a test to run as often as you’d like, from any location you choose (based on account type), and with granular control as to when it runs.
+With API Testing on Sauce Labs, you can schedule tests to run as often as you’d like, from any location you choose (based on account type), with granular control as to when it runs.
 Let’s take a look at how it works.

 ### Step 1: Publish the Working Copy